Quick Tutorial: How to Automate Tasks in Linux Using Cron

-Every system defines logs of cron in different ways and also store them at a different location.
+Every system defines logs of cron in different ways and also store them at different location.
 On Ubuntu, Debian, and other similar distributions, you can find logs of cron jobs in /var/syslog.
-While, On CentOS, Redhat and Amazon Linux cron logs are found in /var/log/cron.
+While, On CentOS, Redhat, and Amazon Linux cron logs are found in /var/log/cron.

 To display the content of the crontab file